-Robert Borer Enterprises Ltd. has developed and will administer the process, under the direction and control of the Canadian Utility Fleet Council "Mechanic Training Committee."
+The Utility Training Group has developed and will administer the process, under the direction and control of the Canadian Utility Fleet Council "Mechanic Training Committee."

 The examination is comprised of a combination of 100 multiple choice and true or false questions.
 Tasks viewed as critical have more questions dedicated to them.

 Questions pertaining to tasks considered critical are worth more marks in the determination of the technician's final score.
 Each applicant's examination is unique, being made up of questions randomly selected by computer from a data base of approved questions.

 Each student is expected to complete the examination within a time period of two hours, without the aid of any written material or coaching.
 Students are allowed to use a calculator in the examination.
 Completed examinations are scored with results forwarded to the CUFC.
 Mechanic Training Committee for review.